josephtey/AmplifyWorkshop/README.md

 There are four main components to this application
 1. Authentication
-   - Ability to log-in
+   - Ability to log-in, sign up, forget password - all basic 'authentication' operations.
-   - Ability to sign-up
+   - Ability to log-in with external providers, such as Google, Microsoft, Facebook, etc.
    - You must be authenticated to make requests to the backend
 2. A fullstack app architecture with a frontend and backend
    - API that acts as the 'front door' to the backend